- Business and Employment»

 Avoiding Embarrassing Job Interview Mistakes

 A survey of managers by Office Team, a staffing company, reveals that some of us make embarrassing and sometimes funny mistakes that could cost us the chance to get the job.
-Office Team asked managers to share some of the more common job applicant boo-boos that they have encountered during job interviews (shown in blue).
+Office Team asked managers to share some of the more common job applicant boo-boos that they have encountered during job interviews.

 An interview is such a short time to make an impression on recruiters, so we have to make it count.

 The first step is to research the company and become familiar with what they do.
 Recruiters will be impressed if we can demonstrate our interest in and knowledge of the job.
 Experts recommend asking friends to set up a mock interview.
 Answers to common questions can also be practiced beforehand.
 The more prepared we can be, the more confident we will feel in the interview and less likely to open our mouths to change feet.

 - Calling the interviewer by the wrong name

 - forgeting what job they are applying for

 - Having a distracting piece of food in their mouths